TheOdinProject/curriculum/web_development_101/installations/prerequisites.md

 <summary class="dropDown-header">Virtual Machine (Recommended)
 </summary>

 Installing a virtual machine (VM) is the easiest and most reilable way to get started with web development.
 A VM is an entire computer emulation that runs inside your current OS.
 The main drawback of a VM is that it can be slow because you're essentially running two computers at the same time.
-We'll do a few things to improve its performance though.
+We'll do a few things to improve its performance.

 ### Step 1: Download VirtualBox and Linux